bprabhakaran2/ML-Projects/README.md

     * Train Metrics: Perfect performance (Train Accuracy = 1.0, Train Precision = 1.0, etc.).
     * Test Metrics: A slight drop in test performance, particularly in precision and recall, but still quite high (Test Accuracy = 0.999092).
     * General Observation: Random Forest performs very well and is a strong model with high generalization, although like the other models, there is a slight decrease in test performance compared to training.
+5. AdaBoost:
+    * Train Metrics: Perfect performance (Train Accuracy = 1.0, Train Precision = 1.0, etc.).
+    * Test Metrics: A slight drop in test performance, particularly in precision and recall, but still quite high (Test Accuracy = 0.999455).
+    * General Observation: AdaBoost performs very well and is a strong model, although like the other models, there is a slight decrease in test performance compared to training.
 Primary metrics for evaluation used:
 Confusion Matrix and Related Metrics: